Free Government Cell Phones

 Luckily, the Lifeline phone service program is here to help the unemployed and other financially disadvantaged people to get a free cell phone from the government.
 When you have a free cell phone and free minutes, it makes it a lot easier to contact prospective employers and land the job you need.

 Here’s a list of all the Lifeline Assistance free government cell phones in Illinois.
 They all offer different plans with different numbers of minutes, different refill options, and serve different geographic areas.
+The plans also include internet.
 So click through them all and find the plan that’s best for you.

 • Access Wireless